A true minefield of a topic. One that’s awash with not only contrasting opinion, but variable information and widely misleading research.

-If you don’t understand more than 85-90% of the ingredients on the back of a packet, is it something you should be putting into your body?
+If you don’t understand more than 85-90% of the ingredients on the back of a packet on what should be a relatively simple food item, consider whether it’s something you should be putting into your body…

 Processed foods tend to be high in added sugar, added sugar comes hand-in-hand with some unwanted friends, namely added unhealthy fats, increased sodium, as well as a host of other preservatives.

 We’re left with a high supply of empty calories without any real nutritional value.
 But we know this already, right?….